Save The Date!

 We are also promoting our Detect, Protect, Correct & Perfect campaign, more information can be seen below.

 - Hold an AF Awareness Activity: Seek out and identify the undiagnosed person with AF.
 You can do this in collaboration with your healthcare centre, workplace, or community group.
-We have a large number of resources which can be downloaded from our website, or ordered to you.
+We have a large number of resources which can be downloaded from our website.

 - Share and Display our Information: Raise awareness of the importance of Detect, Protect, Correct and Perfect at your health centre, workplace, or community group.